 2. Optimise your website for lead generation

 Once you have such content, you can easily use it for lead generation.
 Of course, you can publish a long and informative ebook or whitepaper for free and let everyone download it within 2 clicks.
 But you can also ask for a piece of contact information instead.
 The most popular way is to ask for a name and email, and then send an ebook directly to someone’s mailbox.
 There’s also another: ask consumers to ‘pay’ for your content by sharing it with their network.
 It requires less effort than filling the form (and let’s be frank, everybody hates online forms) and makes everyone an advocate of your brand.
-It also doesn’t require much of an effort from you - there are ready-to-use solutions created exactly for that purpose, like PayByShare.

 3. Don’t neglect the User Experience